qvdm/PasswordThing/docs/index.md

 the emulated keyboard interface.
 The password entry is followed by an emulated Enter key.

-If there is a userid stored in the slot (see Programming section) then the PT will send the userid, followed by a Tab character, followed by the password, followed by Enter.
+If there is a userid stored in the slot (see Configurationsection) then the PT will send the userid, followed by a Tab character, followed by the password, followed by Enter.